Presto card: Card use

 A Braille letter "P" was placed on the Presto card to help distinguish it from other cards in a wallet, after consultation with feedback from visually impaired customers.

 Presto cards purchased from the Presto website or from automated self-service vending machines in TTC, GO Transit and UP Express stations are set to the adult fare rates.
 For concessionary fares (such as child, senior, youth or post-secondary student), one must present the Presto card at either a transit centre or at some Shoppers Drug Mart locations with appropriate identification to have the concession fare rate set.

+Mobile wallets

+On 14 November 2023, Metrolinx made Presto cards available in Google Wallet.
+On 16 July 2024, Metrolinx made Presto cards available in Apple Wallet.

+Presto cards in mobile wallets can be used on all transit systems which support regular Presto cards except OC Transpo in Ottawa.
+Creation of a virtual card can be done through a mobile wallet's app or the Presto app at no cost.
+In addition, the settings and the balance of a physical Presto card can be transferred to a virtual card.
+This includes concession fare types (excluding the child fare type, which currently only remains available on physical Presto cards).
+The physical card will be cancelled after the transfer.
+Concession fares can be set on the virtual cards through the same methods as a physical card.

 Participation

 The following transit service providers use Presto: